SSAE 18 SOC 2 Type II & SOC 3 Audited Data Recovery Services

 - SAS 70 Compliance and More

-Important data needs appropriate protection.
-At Secure Data Recovery Services, we use the best information security in the industry, and we proudly provide our clients with full access to our attestation reports.
-As the first provider with SSAE 18 SOC 2 Type II & SOC 3 certifications, we hold our facilities to exceptionally high standards.
-If you have any questions about our data recovery security systems or if you need to make additional arrangements for high-security data recovery, contact our customer service team today at 1-800-388-1266.
+Secure Data Recovery Services holds our facilities and our data recovery team to exceptionally high standards.
+If you have any questions about our data recovery services, human resources security policies, data processing systems, or security systems, or if you need to make additional arrangements for high-security data recovery, contact our customer service team today at 800-388-1266.